flavionegrao/APIncrementalStore/README.md

 ```
 See [Parse Documentation](https://www.parse.com/docs/ios_guide#roles/iOS) for more information

-2) If you want to set ACL individually to objects you have created localy add a property *__ACL* to your core data entity. `APIncrementalStore` will add ACL to a Parse Object when it finds a managed object that is being synced and
+2) If you want to set ACL individually to objects you have created localy add a property named *__ACL* to your core data entity. `APIncrementalStore` will add ACL to the equivalent Parse Object when it finds a managed object that is being synced and
  contains a binary (NSData) property called *__ACL*.
 The property must be set as Binary and his content should be a JSON object UTF-8 encoded Parse ACL.
 Follow the same Parse ACL structure found on the REST API methods:
  ```
  {